 Cataract surgery should be considered when cataracts cause enough loss of vision to interfere with daily activities.
 Can you perform daily tasks, such as cooking, shopping, driving or taking medications without difficulty?
 Visit us for your cataract evaluation.
 Based upon your symptoms, you and your surgeon will decide together when surgery is appropriate.
-Both Dr. Eccles-Brown and Dr. Rodriguez are ophthalmologists specifically trained in advanced cataract surgery techniques.
+Dr. Rodriguez is an ophthalmologist specifically trained in advanced cataract surgery techniques.

 How is Cataract Surgery Performed?

 Cataract surgery is a common outpatient procedure performed under local anesthesia.
 The cloudy lens is removed from the eye and the focusing power of the eye is restored by inserting a permanent intraocular lens implant.